Hemanth-110500/Illumio/README.md

 The script handles missing or incorrectly formatted lines in the flow log file by skipping them and logging a message.
 Errors in loading the lookup table or processing the logs (e.g., missing files, incorrect formats) will result in the script printing an error message and exiting.

+clean_csv.py

+Description:

+The clean_csv.py script cleans a CSV file by removing leading and trailing whitespace from headers and data fields.
+It writes the cleaned data to a new output file and ensures that only non-empty rows are processed.

+Arguments:

+input_file_path: Path to the input CSV file (e.g., lookup_table.csv).
+output_file_path: Path to the output cleaned CSV file (e.g., lookup_table_clean.csv).